saramohan/loan_application/README.md

 ![flask_launch_image](./resources/flask_launch.PNG "Flask Launch")

 9. Various scenarios of the Aspire Loan Application are run with the help of scripts.
 These scripts can be executed in a new terminal window.
+When a new terminal or a new tab in the terminal is opened please export the PYTHONPATH again.

 Decisions and Assumptions made as part of this project
 ----------